-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 “Negotiations are going on,” he said.

-Germany’s Foreign Ministry said Monday that families of key staff were able to leave but that diplomats would stay.
+Germany’s Foreign Ministry said Monday that families of key staff members were able to leave but that diplomats would stay.

 “This is the appropriate measure in the current situation,” said ministry spokesman Christofer Burger.